Source for myTest.py

 Testing With EPICS

-The following scripts is similiar to the above but exposes the variables to epics to allow external control.
+The following script is similar to the one above but exposes the Variables through EPICS so external clients can drive them.

 # Source for myEpicsTest.py